dgaydukov/cert-aws/files/sa.md

 ###### EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.
+It automatically replicated within AZ to provide higher durability (yet if AZ failed it would be unaccessible).
 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.